 For neural operators, \href{https://github.com/neuraloperator/neuraloperator}{\texttt{neuraloperator/neuraloperator}} {[$1600\bigstar$]} , in PyTorch, is the accompanying implementation from \citet{li21_fno}.
 The github profile also has reference implementations of physics-informed neural operators \citep{li2021pino}, graph kernel network~\citep{li2020multipole}, \citep{NEURIPS2022_6ad68277} and geometry-aware Fourier neural operator \citep{li2022fourier}.

 Many more libraries exist.
-For neural differential equations, there is \href{https://github.com/NeuroDiffGym/neurodiffeq}{\texttt{NeuroDiffGym/neurodiffeq}} {[$554\bigstar$]} by \citep{chen2020neurodiffeq} in PyTorch. `Neural differential equations' are essentially PINNs, but the authors cite the older literature.
+For neural differential equations, there is \href{https://github.com/NeuroDiffGym/neurodiffeq}{\texttt{NeuroDiffGym/neurodiffeq}} {[$554\bigstar$]} by \citep{chen2020neurodiffeq} in PyTorch.
+However, somewhat confusingly, the `neural differential equations' implemented in this library are essentially PINNs, but the authors cite the older literature.
 For PINNs, there is \href{https://github.com/analysiscenter/pydens}{\texttt{analysiscenter/pydens}} {[$266\bigstar$]} and \href{https://github.com/Photon-AI-Research/NeuralSolvers}{\texttt{Photon-AI-Research/NeuralSolvers}} {[$118\bigstar$]} in PyTorch, which implements a few extensions to PINN models. \href{https://github.com/idrl-lab/idrlnet}{\texttt{idrl-lab/idrlnet}}, also tackling PINNs in PyTorch, but can handle complex domain geometries. \href{https://github.com/tensordiffeq/TensorDiffEq}{\texttt{tensordiffeq/TensorDiffEq}} {[$102\bigstar$]} also implements PINNs, but using Tensorflow 2.
 In general, while these libraries appear impactful, they are typically older and less maintained as those discussed above.